Just some tid bits about our life!

 Sunday was a little bit overcast, but we were hoping that any rain would hold off until we were all backed up.
 Kelsey and Blinky made breakfast while Josh, Becky, Steve-O, Derrick, and I packed up our tents.
 We left around 11 and Derrick and I just went home and cleaned and vegged for the rest of the day.
 Exciting ending, I know!!

-For more pictures from our camping trip, click here.
+For more pictures from our camping trip, click here.9 cups of water

 9 cups of white vinegar